Coloring Delaunay-Edges and their Generalizations

-Henceforth we consider colorings of \emph{all} the (unordered) $t$-tuples of points.
-In this section we show some general results that do not rely on geometry assumptions.
-First, intuitively, as the number of all $t$-tuples increases considerably by increasing $t$, the coloring problem should become easier or at least not become (significantly) harder.
-The next claim confirms this intuition in the following sense: proper $k$-colorability of $t$-tuples implies proper $2$-colorability of $t'$-tuples for $t'>t$ (while the corresponding $m$ might increase).
+Henceforth we consider colorings of \emph{all} the $t$-subsets of points.
+In this section we show some general results that do not rely on geometric assumptions.
+First, intuitively, as the number of all $t$-subsets increases considerably by increasing $t$, the coloring problem should become easier or at least not become (significantly) harder.
+The next claim confirms this intuition in the following sense: proper $k$-colorability of $t$-subsets implies proper $2$-colorability of $t'$-subsets for $t'>t$ (while the corresponding $m$ might increase).

-\begin{proposition} Let $G$ be a hypergraph and suppose that for some positive integers $t$, $k$ and $m$ the $t$-tuples of the vertices of $G$ can be $k$-colored such that every hyperedge that contains at least $m$ vertices contains two differently colored $t$-tuples.
-Then for every integer $t' > t$ there exists an integer $m'=m'(t')$ such that the $t'$-tuples of the vertices of $G$ can be $2$-colored such that every hyperedge that contains at least $m'$ vertices contains two differently colored $t'$-tuples. \end{proposition}
+\begin{proposition} For every fixed positive integers $m$, $k$, $t$ and $t'>t$ there exists an integer $m'=m'(m,k,t,t')$ with the following property.
+Let $G$ be a hypergraph such that the $t$-subsets of the vertices of $G$ can be $k$-colored such that every hyperedge that contains at least $m$ vertices contains two differently colored $t$-subsets.
+Then the $t'$-subsets of the vertices of $G$ can be $2$-colored such that every hyperedge that contains at least $m'$ vertices contains two differently colored $t'$-subsets. \end{proposition}

-\begin{proof}[Proof of Proposition~\ref{prop:chi}] We construct a coloring $c'$ of $t'$-tuples from the coloring $c$ of $t$-tuples.
-The color of a $t'$-tuple $T$ is red if every $t$-tuple of the vertices of $T$ is colored with the same color by $c$, and blue otherwise.
-By Ramsey's Theorem (for hypergraphs) we can choose $m'\ge m$ such that in any coloring of all $t$-tuples of a set of size $m'$ there is a monochromatic $t'$-tuple, i.e., whose every subset of size $t$ got the same color.
-This way in $c'$ every set of size at least $m'$ (and so also every hyperedge of size at least $m'$) contains a red $t'$-tuple.
-Also, in the coloring $c$ every hyperedge in $G$ of size $m\le m'$ was not monochromatic, thus such a hyperedge also contains a blue $t'$-tuple.\qedwhite \end{proof}
+\begin{proof}[Proof of Proposition~\ref{prop:chi}] We construct a coloring $c'$ of $t'$-subsets from the coloring $c$ of $t$-subsets.
+The color of a $t'$-subset $T$ is red if every $t$-subset of the vertices of $T$ is colored with the same color by $c$, and blue otherwise.
+By Ramsey's Theorem (for hypergraphs) we can choose $m'\ge m$ such that in any coloring of all $t$-subsets of a set of size $m'$ there is a monochromatic $t'$-subset, i.e., whose every subset of size $t$ got the same color.
+This way in $c'$ every set of size at least $m'$ (and so also every hyperedge of size at least $m'$) contains a red $t'$-subset.
+Also, in the coloring $c$ every hyperedge in $G$ of size $m\le m'$ was not monochromatic, thus such a hyperedge also contains a blue $t'$-subset.\qedwhite \end{proof}

-One can of course can get better bounds on $m'$ if we construct a coloring more carefully instead of using Ramsey's theorem.
+One can of course get better bounds on $m'$ if we construct a coloring more carefully instead of using Ramsey's theorem.
 The following is such a claim for $t=1$ about polychromatic $k$-colorability.
-We denote by $[n]$ the set $\{1,2,\ldots,n\}$ and by ${A}\choose{k}$ the $k$-element subsets of a set $A$.